Rob-the-Analyst/Covid-19-Project/README.md

-# Covid-19 Vaccinations Project using Python
+# Covid-19 Vaccinations Exploration Python and Power BI
 not header